 Building the Ark

-Known to generations of architecture students as the "Ark," North Gate Hall is built in 1906 to house the recently established Department of Architecture.
-The first department head and supervising campus architect, John Galen Howard, designs the new building, which becomes the department’s home for the next five decades.
-It is a two-story wooden structure clad in redwood shingles and located by the northern entrance to the campus.
+Known to generations of architecture students as the "Ark," North Gate Hall is built to house the recently established Department of Architecture.
+The first department head and supervising campus architect, *John Galen Howard, designs the new building, which becomes the department’s home for the next five decades.
 The original building covers 1,800 square feet and costs $4,393.59.